Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-egY71egazyQ.md

 # [May 19th, 2020 Livestream](../2020-05-19.md)
 ## Q&A: Will crossplay launch with the Steam release?
 https://www.youtube.com/watch?v=egY71egazyQ
+This question was possibly replaced with a more recent answer: [November 3rd, 2020 Livestream Q&A: Can I play on Epic with someone on Steam?](./yt-zekvCEX_mv8.md) https://www.youtube.com/watch?v=zekvCEX_mv8

 ### Topics
 * [Features > Multiplayer > Crossplay](../topics/features/multiplayer/crossplay.md)